 Featuring Peter Straub, Jack Ketchum, Darynda Jones, Jacquelyn Frank, and Brian Hodge

-Richard Chizmar and I have joined forces with the cutting edge team at Hydra, a division of Random House, to launch a series of horror eBook anthologies called Dark Screams that will collect stories by the best authors working in the business today.
-Each volume will feature different types of chills and thrills, a little something for every type of horror fan, and this page is for Dark Screams: Volume Three.
+Richard Chizmar and I joined forces with the cutting edge team at Hydra, a division of Random House, to launch a series of horror eBook anthologies that collects stories by the best authors in the business.
+Each volume features different types of chills and thrills, a little something for every type of horror fan, and this page is for Dark Screams: Volume Three.

 About the Book: